– this page as pdf –

 • Reverse current order

-Since barcharts are scrollable, they may hold any arbitrary number of categories
+Since barcharts are scrollable, they may hold an arbitrary number of categories

 barchart

-A barchart for the dataset on the Titanic passengers.
+A barchart for the Titanic dataset.
 First class passenger are highlighted.

-When a barchart has very many categories, it can be pretty painful to search particular items, especially if the barchart is sorted to something else than lexicographical order.
-As used from lists in many applications, you may now type a prefix of the item you are looking for, and Mondrian will automatically scroll to that item.
+When a barchart has very many categories, it can be hard to search particular items, especially if the barchart is sorted to something else than lexicographical order.
+You may type a prefix of the item you are looking for, and Mondrian will automatically scroll to that item.

 Missing